Are your tomato plants struggling a bit and in need of a little growing help? Do they seem weak, lethargic – or just plain sad sitting in the soil?

 Compost tea is one of our favorite go-to liquid fertilizers.
 It is powerful, fast acting, and most importantly, contains all of the nutrients tomatoes love.
-Add in the worm castings, and becomes even better!
+Add in the worm castings, and it becomes even better!

-To make, place fresh compost in a 5 gallon bucket about 2/3rd’s of the way from the top.
+To make, place fresh compost in a 5 gallon bucket about 2/3 of the way from the top.
 Add in two cups of worm castings to the mix and then fill the bucket with water.

 Check Out Our Podcast On How To Make Incredible Compost Tea To Power Plants!

 Stir the mixture a few times each day over the course of a few days.
 Then simply strain and use.
 You can discard the remnants right back into your compost pile.

 With either liquid, use at a rate of about one-quarter to one-half gallon per plant.
 Be sure to pour the liquid both over the foliage, and the around the root zones.
 See : How To Make 4 Great Organic Liquid Fertilizers